 When Nothing Else Worked, The Elemental Diet Healed My Eosinophilic Esophagitis (EOE).

-Now, the reintroduction of foods beginning with fruits and vegetables has begun.
+Next, the reintroduction of foods beginning with fruits and vegetables began.

 I suffered my first food impaction episode in May 1996.
 The best a GI doctor could do was to tell me that I had GERD and acid reflux even though I never experienced heartburn or reflux.
 He told me to stop eating acidic foods like tomatoes, tomato sauce, and oranges, and caffeine, chocolate, mint, and carbonated drinks.
 He told me to sleep on an incline.
 This would help to limit the amount of acid reflux that would go from my stomach to my esophagus.
 My husband Jon put two bricks under the headboard legs of our bed so, I could sleep with my head elevated.

 I'd have scary episodes of stridor and aspiration that woke me up from my sleep.
 I couldn't breathe and gasped for air.
 I felt like I was dying.
 My husband would talk me through it until the episode passed.
 These incidents happened often.
 One time I had a sudden, unexpected loud stridor experience as I gasped for air while sitting in the audience during my son's school play - West Side Story.
 Another time I had an episode after taking a sip of water while proctoring an exam with a colleague in a lecture hall with over 200 students.

 I had an esophageal motility test that involved a wire inserted up my nose, down my esophagus and into my stomach for 24 hours.
 The test indicated I might have scleroderma.
 The scleroderma doctor said I did not and told me to eat whatever I wanted.